ben3636/ReadyThreatGo/README.md

 * `Windows Scheduled Tasks` simulations at index level
 * `Authentication` simulations
 * Windows index-level `4624` & `4625` simulations
-* Simulation ID's, Descriptions, & MITRE mappings
+* Simulation ID's, descriptions, & MITRE mappings
 * Splunk's process for merging conflicts between locally-modified content and the content in app itself is less than seamless.
 As it stands right now, any lookup or saved search you `modify` vs cloning and editing will branch off and not recieve new updates if you update the app.
 On a technical level, the app ships with lookups, saved searches, and dashboards inside `/opt/splunk/etc/apps/ReadyThreatGo/default/` and when you modify one of those default items you create a copy inside `/opt/splunk/etc/apps/ReadyThreatGo/local/` that will then override anything in the default directory, including new content from app updates.
 This only impacts objects you have locally modified, everything else will get updates.
 For example, if you have added custom content to one lookup, everything else will get new updates except for that lookup until you merge the two copies.
 I intend to make the lookups available for direct download so you can add the new content directly via lookup editor in case you have a locally modified copy that you don't want to merge manually in the filesystem.